Four Israeli soldiers released by Hamas as part of ceasefire deal

 Four Israeli soldiers released by Hamas from Gaza as part of ceasefire deal

-Israel expected to release dozens of Palestinians held in Israeli jails as part of the ceasefire deal.
+Israel is expected to release dozens of Palestinians held in Israeli jails as part of the ceasefire deal.

 Hamas has released four female Israeli soldiers held in Gaza as part of the ceasefire agreement, handing them over to Red Cross officials in Palestine Square in Gaza City.